-What are the typical things that can make kids anxious?
+What are the typical things that can make kids anxious at school?

-- Safety: being exposed to ‘mean kids,’ witnessing social or physical aggression, feeling targeted by administrators or labeled as a troublemaker.
+- Safety: Being bullied, worries about COVID-19, witnessing social or physical aggression, feeling targeted by administrators or labeled as a troublemaker.

 Are there other factors that can intensify school anxiety?

 Almost anything can serve to intensify anxiety.
 Sometimes anxiety gets worse without any clear trigger, and at other times there is known reason.
 For example, some kids have added stressors because of practical issues that interfere with schooling, such as food insecurity or family and financial concerns.
 For other children with a predisposition to anxiety, school anxiety can be intensified by separation concerns from family in addition to changes in routine, structure, and expectations.

 While anxiety can be overwhelming for parents, the good news is that children experiencing intense anxiety can be supported in many ways.
 These include: